Let’s play a game we’ll call “Managers vs Leaders.”

 You see, managers and bosses say “You need to improve”, while leaders say “I need to improve.”

-Here's Britt from the A-team on what you can do to learn and teach "extreme ownership."
-You can pick up "The Compound Effect" by clicking here.
+Here’s Britt from our A-team on what you can do to learn and teach “extreme ownership:”

 #2 – Managers Instruct, Leaders Lead by Example